-In a new study, a Harvard scientist reported that getting goosebumps not only makes the hair stand up, but it also helps grow hair faster.
-In the unpublished finding at the joint meeting of the American Society for Cell Biology and the European Molecular Biology Organization, she reported that nerves and muscles that raise goose bumps also stimulate stem cells in the skin to make hair follicles and grow hair.
+In a new study, a Harvard scientist reported that getting goosebumps makes the hair stand up and helps grow hair faster.
+In the unpublished finding at the joint meeting of the American Society for Cell Biology and the European Molecular Biology Organization, she reported that nerves and muscles that raise goosebumps also stimulate stem cells in the skin to make hair follicles and grow hair.

 Ya-Chieh Hsu, a stem cell researcher at Harvard University, explained, “Nerves that are a part of the sympathetic nervous system — which controls pupil dilation, pulse, and other automatic processes— settle alongside organisms that make hair follicles.”

-Hsu along with her colleagues found that nerves also secrete a hormone called norepinephrine that is responsible for hair growth.
+Hsu and her colleagues found that nerves also secrete a hormone called norepinephrine, responsible for hair growth.
 This finding is expected to explain why hair fall is a side effect of medicines known as beta-blockers, which interfere with norepinephrine’s action.